jaspector

 A building permit is required for any new construction, addition, structural alteration, repair, relocation, demolition, or change of occupancy within unincorporated Platte County, unless specifically exempt under the adopted code or local ordinance.
 Agricultural structures used exclusively for farming or ranching operations on qualifying agricultural properties may be exempt under Wyoming law -- confirm with Planning and Zoning.

-Typical processing time is Not publicly posted.
+Building permit processing times in unincorporated Platte County, WY typically run Not publicly posted.
 Contact Platte County Planning and Zoning at (307) 322-3555 for current turnaround times.
 Rural county offices typically review small residential projects within 1-2 weeks; commercial and larger projects may take longer..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Platte County, WY.
 The following work is generally exempt: Agricultural structures used exclusively for farm or ranch use not serving the public, subject to Wyoming law (W.S.
 35-9-101 et seq.) exemptions for bona fide agricultural lands..
 Note: Confirm specific exemption criteria and documentation requirements with Platte County Planning and Zoning.
+When in doubt, confirm with the local building department before starting work.